 It is the responsibility of the Department head to report to the Finance Director/Accounting Department when any capital asset is significantly impaired by accident, other damage or level of use to the extent that it will no longer be used for as long as originally recorded.
 This report should include a revised estimate of the remaining useful life (if any) for that asset so that records and depreciation schedules can be adjusted accordingly.
-The Finance Director/Accounting Department shall also be notified if there is a transfer of responsibility for the asset from one Town Department to another.
+The Finance Director/Accounting Department to another.